 Hello, my name is Cigdem and I am the Program Coordinator at The Cary School.
 I have a Bachelor of Science in birth to kindergarten licensure from the University of North Carolina – Greensboro and Bachelor of Science in economics from Anatolian University.
 I was a preschool teacher for eighteen years prior to working at The Cary School.
 My experiences taught me that all children are ready to learn and improve their skills.
 However, I realized that these skills do not develop automatically.
 At this point, a child’s family and teacher(s) are very important factors in helping children learn.
 Through a partnership with parents, I hope to instill in each child a genuine curiosity and love of learning.
 I look forward to meeting with you and working together as a team to support your child.

-My name is Edward and I am the lead School Age and Summer Camp teacher.
+Hi, my name is Edward.
 I was born and raised in Pittsburgh, Pennsylvania.
 I received my Bachelor of Arts in graphic and studio art design from the University of Pittsburgh.
-I have worked at this School for the past eight years.
+My previous experiences include working with school-aged children and as a chef at a restaurant.
+I enjoy cooking with fresh fruits and vegetables as well as adding my own personal touch to meals.
 I also work and teach at the Cary School of Creative Arts on the weekends as an art instructor and have my own free-lance business as a graphic designer and illustrator.
-I enjoy using my background in art to come up with creative activities for my students.
-In addition, I work with students one-on-one to assist them with their homework.
-I believe it is important for students to explore and participate in their community.
-I plan several field trips throughout the year including visits to museums, local parks, pools, libraries, and events in the community.
+I enjoy using my background in art to come up with creative activities for students.